ATM2100/GuidedWalkThroughOfLinux/Guide.md

 user@ahostname:~$
 root@ahostname:/proc#
 ```
-Everything before the `@` symbol is the user that is currently logged in.
-Everything between the `@` and the `:` symbols is the hostname.
-Everything between the `:` and either the `#` or the `$` is the current directory.
-The first two parts are pretty much always part of any command prompt, which is after the `#` or the `$` where you input commands.
+Everything before the `@` symbol is the current user.
+The hostname is everything between the `@` and the `:` symbols.
+The current directory is everything between the `:` and either the `#` or the `$`.
+The first two parts are always part of any command prompt, after the `#` or the `$` where you input commands.
 The `$` is usually used to denote a standard user.
 The `#` is usually used to denote either root or superuser privileges.

 ### touch
-The `touch` command has two main use cases: updating the time stamp of a file, and creating a file.
-Lets say that this is what your home directory looks like:
+The `touch` command has two main use cases: updating the time stamp of a file and creating a file.
+Let's say that this is what your home directory looks like:
 ```
 ~/
 |-- File1.txt